List of content you will read in this article:

-It also allows a user to run different programs with the root privileges.
+It also allows a user to run different programs with root privileges.
 Sudo is available in most Linux-based operating systems.
-This article will explain everything about "su" and "sudo" privileges and why it is important for any Linux operating system.
+This article will explain everything about su and sudo privileges and why it is important for any Linux operating system.

-The "su" command is used for switching from one account to another, so users need to provide a password for the system.
-Here is the simple example of the "su" command:
+The su command is used for switching from one account to another, so users need to provide a password for the system.
+Here is a simple example of the su command:

-The "sudo" command is used to access your user account with all root privileges.
-Remember, the root privileges of the "sudo" command are only valid for a brief time.
-Hence, you can use the sudo privileges once it expires and you need to enter, and you have to enter the password again for regaining root privilege.
+The sudo command is used to access your user account with all root privileges.
+Remember, the root privileges of the sudo command are only valid for a brief time.
+Hence, you can use the sudo privileges once it expires and you need to enter, and have to enter the password again for regaining root privilege.

 A sudo command is used for providing permission to a specific command which you want to execute.

 Most of the latest Linux distros, a single-user system, provide the sudo privileges to the user.
 So a server with various user accounts may exclude the users from the complete user privileges.
 We recommend you only use the privileges when it is required to perform a task.

 In the Debian/Ubuntu operating system, a sudo group works to control the sudo users.
 You can add a user to a sudo group through the below command:

 usermod -aG sudo <username>